btcpayserver/btcpayserver-doc/FAQ.md

 You can use BTCPay even if you don't have an e-commerce store.
 You can launch your BTCpay and be the payment processor for your friends or local market.
 Another use-case is to accept donations through the POS (Point of Sale) app or payment buttons which can be copy-pasted as HTML snippets into any website.

+If you do not have a store, but want to create one, read [How to Create an Online Store & Accept Bitcoin – Step By Step Guide](https://bitcoinshirt.co/how-to-create-store-accept-bitcoin/) which will teach you how to build a store from scratch and install BTCPay.

 ## Which cryptocurrencies are supported in BTCPay?

 BTCPay natively supports: